 - Plastic bags were first introduced to supermarkets in 1977!

 - According to the national geographic 73% of litter found on a beach is plastic.

-2. Communicate your desire to live plastic-free to friends and family members, yes some may not listen, but most will – little one's birthday coming up, request books or heirloom wooden toys, explain that these types of gifts can be kept for many years to come so will be more used & loved.
+3. Communicate your desire to live plastic-free to friends and family members, yes some may not listen, but most will – little one's birthday coming up, request books or sustainable wooden toys, explain that these types of gifts can be kept for many years to come so will be more used & loved.

 4. On the go snacking.
 Make your own snacks & you've just saved on all the plastic wrappers from the sweets & crisps you would have inevitably ended up having to buy on family days out.
-Take your snacks out and about with you in bee's wax wraps, fabric pouches & drinks in stainless steel water bottles, for extra eco-friendly brownie points!
+Take your snacks out and about with you in our beautiful wooden whale bento boxes, bee's wax wraps, fabric pouches & drinks in stainless steel water bottles, for extra eco-friendly brownie points!